Benjamin Victor (sculptor)

 Benjamin Matthew Victor (b.
 Taft, California, January 16, 1979) is an American sculptor living and working in Boise, Idaho.
 He is the only living artist to have three works in the National Statuary Hall in the United States Capitol.
-He is currently sculpting his fourth statue for the Statuary Hall, of Daisy Bates.
+He has also created a fourth statue for the Statuary Hall, of Daisy Bates.
 He was only 26 years old when his first statue, Sarah Winnemucca, a Paiute activist in Nevada, was dedicated in the Hall in 2005, making him the youngest artist to ever be represented in the Hall.
 In 2014, his sculpture of Norman Borlaug, "the father of the Green Revolution," was dedicated in the National Statuary Hall and in 2019, his statue of Chief Standing Bear, a Native American rights leader, was dedicated in the National Statuary Hall making him the only living artist to have three sculptures in the Hall.

 Early life

 Benjamin Matthew Victor was born in 1979 in Taft, California.
 He grew up in Bakersfield.
 After completing high school, he lived in for a time in Las Vegas, Nevada.
 He attended Northern State University in Aberdeen, South Dakota, studying art and sculpture.